wp-plugins/7uploads/readme.txt

 == Frequently Asked Questions ==

-= What if I accidentaly deleted the Upload Entry Page? =
+= What if I deleted the preset post? =

-Create a new page with the following line of code:
-<?php  setUploadEntrieForm(); ?>
-Make sure you use the same title as the page before!!!
-Otherwise you won't be able to change the title in the General Config of 7uploads!
+Don't worry, since version 1.3 it'll be generated automatically again =)

 = I get an error like "call to undefined function curl_init()" =

-Go and get yourself Webspace with curl^^ Only version 1.5.1 has a non curl function implemented (get it at www.7-layers.at)
+Go and get yourself Webspace with curl^^ Only version 1.5.1 has a non curl function implemented

 = What shall I do if it just won't work? =